KDE/documentation-develop-kde-org/content/hig/icons/monochrome/emblem.md

 {{< /dont >}}
 {{< /compare >}}

-16px and 22px emblem icons get a 60% text colour outline to ensure contrast against various backgrounds.
+16px and 22px emblem icons get a 60% opacity text colour outline to ensure contrast against various backgrounds.
 8px emblems do not recieve an outline because of their limited canvas size.